observIQ/bindplane-agent/README.md

 ## Getting Started

-For more detailed installation instructions view the [Getting Started](/docs/getting-started.md) guide.
+Follow the [Getting Started](/docs/getting-started.md) guide for more detailed installation instructions, or view the list of [Supported Operating System Versions](https://observiq.com/docs/advanced-setup/installation/install-agent).

+To continue with the quick start, follow along below.

 ### Linux